taratax/ReactAppTDD/Log.md

 **34. 03.
 Apr.
 2024***

 Adding new component nav bar.
 Use storybook as main driver.
 We are going to create new components primarily in isolation, using storybook.

+**35. 04.
+Apr.
+2024**

+Adding colors parameters to modiify in storybook for navbar component.